statsig-io/docs/docs/autotune/setup.md

 ## How to set up Autotune

-1. To create a new Autotune experiment, navigate to the Autotune section on the Statsig console: https://console.statsig.com/
+1. To create a new Autotune experiment, navigate to the [Autotune section on the Statsig console](https://console.statsig.com/autotune).
 2. Click the Create button and enter the name and description of the Autotune experiment that you want to create.
 3. Provide the variants that you want to test in the Autotune experiment.
 Each variant needs a name, and a corresponding JSON value.
 The variant that's listed as Control/Default will be returned when the Autotune experiment is not running.